stacks-network/docs/_develop/deploy-tips.md

   </tr>
   <tr>
     <td><code>node_modules/react-scripts</code></td>
-    <td>A set of scripts for that helpsyou kick off React projects without configuring, so you do not have to setup your project by yourself.</td>
+    <td>A set of scripts for that helps you kick off React projects without configuring, so you do not have to set up your project by yourself.</td>
   </tr>
   <tr>
     <td><code>package.json</code></td>
-    <td>Contains a scripts section that includes a reference to the react-scripts which are a dependency.
+    <td>Contains a scripts section that includes a reference to the react-scripts, which are a dependency.
 This script creates a <code>build</code> directory containing your files for deployment.</td>
   </tr>
   <tr>
     <td><code>public/favicon.ico</code></td>